flatironinstitute/nemos/docs/quickstart.md

 ```

 !!! note "Multi-epoch convolution"
-    If your data (`spike_counts` in this example) is formatted as a `pynapple` time-series, the convolution performed by the basis objects will be
+    If your data (such as spike_counts in this example) is formatted as a [`pynapple` time-series](#pre-processing-with-pynapple),
+    the convolution performed by the basis objects will be done epoch-by-epoch, helping to avoid artifacts
-    executed epoch-by-epoch, avoiding the risk of introducing artifacts from gaps in your time-series.
-See [below](#pre-processing-with-pynapple).
+    introduced by gaps in your time-series.

-##### Population GLM
+##### Fit a Population GLM

 ```python
 # fit a GLM to the first neuron counts time-series